tracking-exposed/eu19/individual-text-first-draft.md

 **Privacy**

-Dataset access is limited to researchers analyzing collective phenomena in the public interest
+Dataset access is limited to researchers analysing collective phenomena in the public interest
 1. We will collect only the information that Facebook provides to you in your news feed
 2. We will collect only posts marked as public.
 We will never collect posts marked for friends only.
 3. You have full control over your data, and may delete it at any time.